jphong125/stellaapic/Writerside/topics/Data-feed-and-reports.md

 ## Data Feed URL

-URL of the data feeds service will be provided by Lucky Monaco for the production and test environments and looks like :
+URL of the data feeds service will be provided by Stella for the production and test environments and looks like :

 https://{API service domain}/lntegrationService/v4/DataFeeds/transactions/
 https://{API service domain}/lntegrationService/v4/DataFeeds/failedtransactions/